 The easiest way to invest in the market portfolio is not to go out and buy every stock in the market.
 Companies like Vanguard have already done the hard work for you and offer total stock market index funds to invest in.
 The even better news is, they actually charge very low fees for this service so you get the benefits of diversification without having to pay a lot of money in management or transaction fees!

-So to wrap up this series, in the first article we learned why diversification can be beneficial.
-When diversifying, you can decrease the amount of unique risk your portfolio is exposed to while potentially increasing your expected returns.
+So to wrap up this series, in the first article we learned that diversification is beneficial because it allows you to decrease the amount of unique risk your portfolio is exposed to while potentially increasing your expected returns.

 In the second article, we investigated how different ratios of assets are better than others and described why it is better to invest in efficient portfolios and then use the risk-free asset to adjust portfolio risk to desired levels, rather than investing in non-efficient portfolios.

-Finally, in the last article of the series, we discussed how the market portfolio is the ideal efficient portfolio to invest in because it eliminates unique risk and allows you to use the risk-free asset to adjust your risk exposure to desired levels.
+Finally, in the last article of the series, we discussed how the market portfolio is the ideal efficient portfolio to invest in because it eliminates unique risk completely.

 To learn more about the benefits of investing in index funds, particularly those offered by Vanguard, check out the following articles: